Musengah/CSC-3301-GROUP-09-TeamManagementSystem/README.md

 * The members are only allowed to view members and tasks.
 Overall, the program serves as a basic example of how to implement a login system in Java.

-#Manager                                                       #Members:
+# Manager
+* username: Manager
+* login password: 1234

+# Members
- username: Manager                                              usernames: Chela, Musengah, Fidelis, Blessing, Cossam, Mwamba login password: 1234                                            login passwords: 1234
+* usernames: Chela, Musengah, Blessing, Cossam, Mwamba
+* login passwords: 1234